Al Maliki I Government: Prison Abuse

-D+Z, a development magazine based in Germany, reports the current administration reverting to Saddam-era police tactics, including torture and extrajudicial executions.
+D+Z, a development magazine based in Germany, reported the administration reverted to Saddam-era police tactics, including torture and extrajudicial executions.
 It is reported that Prime Minister Nouri al-Maliki knew of these acts, but he claims "the stories are 'lies.'"
 Reports of secret prisons exist as well.

 Key legislation passed

 The government passed the following key items of legislation: